apalarcon/LATTIN/README.md

 Mask of target region for moisture and heat tracking in netCDF format

 # LATTIN outputs
-A netCDF file cointing the spatial distribution of moisture and heat sources
+A netCDF file containg the spatial distribution of moisture and heat sources

 # Running LATTIN